kurmasz/poprawa/README.md

 1. Create a folder to contain all of your course's grading-related files.
 (For simplicity, I will assume all relevant files are in this one directory.)
 2. Obtain a `.csv` file containing your course roster.
 (Hopefully your LMS or registration system can export something that will work.)
-3. Make a copy of [demo/demo_workbook_builder_config.rb](demo_workbook_builder_config.rb) and customize it for your course.
+3. Make a copy of [demo/demo_combined_config.rb](demo_combined_config.rb) and customize it for your course.
    * Choose a name for your Excel Workbook and set `gradebook_file` accordingly.
    * Set `roster_file` to the name of the `.csv` you just obtained.
    * Set `info_sheet_config` to describe the user data you wish to maintain.
 (If you are using the GitHub workflow, make sure one of those entries has a short name of `github`.)
    * Set `roster_config` to map the `.csv` columns to your user data.
    * Configure your categories.
    * Configure your attendance sheet (if desired).
+   * Set `output_dir` to the desired location for the generated progress reports.
 4. Run `workload_builder name_of_your_config_file.rb`

 If you are also using the GitHub workflow:
    1. Create an assignment in GitHub Classroom (let's assume it is called `progress-report`) and have all of your students accept that assignment.
-   2. Create a directory and clone all of your student's `progress-report` repositories into that directory.
+   2. Clone all of your student's `progress-report` repositories into the `output_dir` specified in your config file.
    3. Edit your config file and add an `output_dir` entry pointing to the directory containing the progress report repositories.
    4. Add each student's GitHub account name to the `github` user info column.